 Unfollowing everyone, unsubscribing from everything, and setting up auto-responders in our email seem mostly seem like band-aid fixes.
 They help in some regard (I’m trying something similar myself with Twitter) but underneath the problem is still there.
 Yes, apply the band aid, but that alone does not mean the “problem” is “healed”.

 Because it comes down to our own choices.
 Are we going to spend our time the way we want to or not?
 Are we going to do the work we say we want to do or not?
 Intentions are dandy, but real men get to work.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.